 Despite our best efforts to ensure accessibility of the Promoting diversity in the EU website, we are aware of some limitations, which we are working to fix.
 Below is a description of known limitations and potential solutions.
 Please contact us if you encounter an issue not listed below.

-Known limitations for the website:
+Known limitations for the Promoting diversity in the EU website:

 some heading elements are not used consistently